 Andrew is a laureate of the Leeds International Piano Competition where he won the new Terence Judd-Hallé Orchestra Prize, awarded by the orchestra and conductor Sir Mark Elder.
-He joins the Hallé Orchestra again this season to perform concerti by Chopin and Grieg.
-With concerto performances taking him across North America and Europe, Andrew has performed with orchestras from the North Carolina Symphony and the Orchestra of St. Luke’s at Alice Tully Hall, to the SWR Symphony Orchestra Stuttgart and the National Orchestra of Belgium under Marin Alsop.
-Further afield he has appeared in Russia including performances with the Moscow Virtuosi and the St. Petersburg Symphony Orchestra.
-This season he performs with Liège Royal Philharmonic Orchestra and the Musikkollegium Winterthur.
+Enjoying an ongoing relationship with the orchestra Andrew joined them again last season for several performances.
+With concerto performances taking him across North America and Europe, Andrew has performed with orchestras from the North Carolina Symphony and the Orchestra of St. Luke’s at Alice Tully Hall, to the SWR Symphony Orchestra Stuttgart, Musikkollegium Winterthur and the National Orchestra of Belgium under Marin Alsop.

-As a chamber musician, Andrew appears in Europe with violinist Benjamin Beilman in venues including the Auditorium du Louvre, Paris and London’s Wigmore Hall.
-This season sees them embark upon a major recital tour of Australia with repertoire from Saint-Saëns and Janáček to a world premiere for violin and piano by Jane Stanley on a major recital tour of Australia, as well as a performance at the Heidelberger Frühling Festival.
+As a chamber musician, Andrew regularly appears in recital with violinist Benjamin Beilman in venues including the Auditorium du Louvre, Paris and London’s Wigmore Hall.
+Last season saw them give a world premiere for violin and piano by Jane Stanley on a major recital tour of Australia, as well as a performance at the Heidelberger Frühling Festival.

 As winner of the Young Concert Artists International Auditions in 2011, Tyson was awarded YCA’s Paul A. Fish Memorial Prize and the John Browning Memorial Prize.
-In 2013 he was the Avery Fisher Career Grant recipient.
-He is a Laureate of the Queen Elisabeth Competition and won the Eastern Music Festival Competition at the age of 15.
-After early studies with Dr. Thomas Otten of the University of North Carolina, he attended the Curtis Institute of Music, where he worked with Claude Frank.
-He later earned his Master’s degree and Artist Diploma at The Juilliard School with Robert McDonald, where he won the Gina Bachauer Piano Competition and received the Arthur Rubinstein Prize in Piano.
+After early studies at the University of North Carolina, he attended the Curtis Institute of Music where he worked with Claude Frank.
+Andrew later earned his Master’s degree and Artist Diploma at The Juilliard School, winning the Gina Bachauer Piano Competition and receiving the Arthur Rubinstein Prize in Piano.